AngelGonePro/nova-next-generation-optimized-versatile-audio-codec/README.md

 The world need something better for once instead of keeping the same old outdated things.
 - Disclaimer: This was Vibe Coded

+`player.html` is a player for this custom codec!

 ## Images:

 ![alt text](https://github.com/AngelGonePro/nova-next-generation-optimized-versatile-audio-codec/blob/main/media/Screenshot%202026-08-25%20100347.png)